 - Time commitment: 20 hours per calendar year

 - Training: individual orientation and job shadowing; $16 uniform

 - Availability: Year-round; weekend shifts are available year-round, daily shifts occur mid-June through Labor Day.

-There are four steps to becoming a volunteer at the Belle Isle Nature Center.
+There are three steps to becoming a volunteer at the Belle Isle Nature Center.

 - Complete a Volunteer Profile Sheet.

 - Attend a Belle Isle Nature Center orientation/training.